rnidalas/RomanNumeralCalculator/README.md

 library.
 If faster testing is desired, the looping test cases are grouped together and may be commented out.
 If thoroughness in testing is desired, these should be left to run.

+Project is easily set for possible future expansion for a greater domain of Roman Numerals by use of the table lookups, by expanding the tables in the header file.
+Additional tests should be written before changes implemented.